mayur2810/sope/sope-etl/yaml-transformer-constructs.md

 transformations :
     - input: input_alias  // Input alias on which transformations will performed.
 Can be from 'inputs' sections or previous transformation
       alias: alias_for_this_transformation  //  (optional) if not provided, input alias will be replaced with this transformation
-      persist: true  // Whether to persist this result of this transformation (optional)
+      persist: true  // Persistence level if transformation is to be persisted. e.g. MEMORY_ONLY, MEMORY_AND_DISK (optional)
       actions: // define multiple transformation actions for this input
         - {type: <transformation>, <transformation_options>}
         - {type: <transformation>, <transformation_options>}